-by Freddy J. Nager, Founder of Atomic Tango LLC + Almost a Beer Snob…
+by Freddy Tran Nager, Founder of Atomic Tango + Almost a Beer Snob…

 As a Samuel Adams drinker and stockholder, I don’t partake in Budweiser’s anemic brew, but I’ve always loved their brilliant, often hilarious marketing.
 Until now…